Are there Quakers in your family tree? Learn about free Quaker genealogy resources online in this post.

-The Quaker Information Center at the Earlham School of Religion in Richmond, Indiana, can help.
-Their site has information on Quakerism, a resource list of printed publications, and this list of major collections of U.S. Quaker archives:
+Begin with the Quaker Information Center at the Earlham School of Religion in Richmond, Indiana.
+Their site features information on Quakerism, a resource list of printed publications, and information on major Quaker collections of U.S. archives.

-Following are some of the major collections of the records of U.S. Friends meetings.
-It would be helpful and appreciated if you would review the web pages of these collections before making inquiries to them:
+And here are some of the major collections of the records of U.S. Friends meetings.
+Please review the web pages for these collections before making inquiries to these archives:

-- Most archives of Philadelphia Yearly Meeting and Baltimore Yearly Meeting are stored with one or both of the two libraries listed below.
+- Most archives of Philadelphia Yearly Meeting and Baltimore Yearly Meeting located at one or both of the two libraries listed below.

-- The records of New York Yearly Meeting are deposited in the Friends Historical Library at Swarthmore College.
+- The records of New York Yearly Meeting located in the Friends Historical Library at Swarthmore College.
 Friends Historical Library Swarthmore College Phone: 610-328-8496 Email: [email protected] (See the link for “genealogy.”)

 - Quaker Collection: http://www.haverford.edu/library/special/collections/quaker/index.php Haverford College Phone: 610-896-1161 Email: [email protected]

-- Archives for North Carolina and the southeastern U.S. are stored at: Friends Historical Collection: Guilford College Phone: (336) 316-2264 Email:[email protected]
+- North Carolina and the southeastern U.S. archives located at: Guilford College’s Quaker Archives (formerly Friends Historical Collection): Guilford College Phone: (336) 316-2264 Email:[email protected]

-- Archives for Indiana and Western and Northern Yearly Meetings are housed at Friends Collection: www.earlham.edu/library/content/friends/Earlham College See: Genealogy at Earlham Phone: 765 983-1743 Email:[email protected]
+- Archives for Indiana and Western and Northern Yearly Meetings housed at Friends Collection: www.earlham.edu/library/content/friends/Earlham College See: Genealogy at Earlham Phone: 765 983-1743 Email:[email protected]

-- Archives of New England Yearly Meeting are deposited with: The Rhode Island Historical Society: www.rihs.org/libraryhome.htm Quaker archivist: Jodi Goodman Phone: 401-237-8107 (Ext.
+- New England Yearly Meeting archives located at: The Rhode Island Historical Society: www.rihs.org/libraryhome.htm Quaker archivist: Jodi Goodman Phone: 401-237-8107 (Ext.
 19) Email: [email protected]

-- Archives of Ohio Yearly Meeting (Conservative branch) are in the Center for Archival Collections: Center for Archival Collections: www.bgsu.edu/colleges/library/cac/
+- Archives of Ohio Yearly Meeting (Conservative branch) located in the Center for Archival Collections: Center for Archival Collections: www.bgsu.edu/colleges/library/cac/